-Rose infusion is made from the whole rose blossoms.
-Unlike tea, which uses only the leaves from the plant Camellia Sinensis to brew the beverage.
-Rose infusion is made by infusing hot water with the whole flower, which releases a wide variety of , vitamin C, , vitamin A, various minerals, nerol, geraniol, myrcene, and quercetin.
+Rose tea is made by infusing hot water with the whole flower, which releases a wide variety of , vitamin C, , vitamin A, various minerals, nerol, geraniol, myrcene, and quercetin.
 In addition, it differs from rosehip, which is made from the fruit of the rose plant.

 There are over three hundred species and thousands of cultivars.
 Most Roses are native to Asia, with smaller numbers native to Europe, North America, and northwestern Africa.
-Our Rose varietal is called Queen Rose, paying respect to its size and its deep red almost black coloring as this dark rose variety yields the boldest aroma, nutrients, and flavonoids.
-Native to the southwest of China near a place called Shangrila is where we source our Queen Rose from.
+Our Rose varietal is called Shangri-la Rose, paying respect to its size and its deep red almost black coloring as this dark rose variety yields the boldest aroma, nutrients, and flavonoids.
+Native to the southwest of China by a place called Shangri-la is where we source our Rose at 10,000 feet above sea level.

-Rumor has it that one whole rose infusion has the equivalent vitamin C content of 50 oranges.
-It's one of the biggest reasons why Rose is wildly used in many skin care products.
-In addition to maintain your skin’s healthy appearance, rose petals contain anti-inflammatory and antibacterial properties that can prove effective in treating skin conditions like acne.
+Rumor has it that one whole rose tea has the equivalent vitamin C content of 50 oranges.
+It's one of the biggest reasons why rose is widely used in many skin care products.
+In addition to maintaining your skin’s healthy appearance, rose petals contain anti-inflammatory and antibacterial properties that can prove effective in treating skin conditions like acne.

 The natural sedative property of rose infusion makes it a wonderful beverage to finish a night, allowing it to reduce inflammation, ease stress, and regulate hormones related to Circadian rhythm and sleep patterns.
 If you suffer from insomnia, or regularly have disturbed or interrupted sleep, give the rose infusion a try before going to bed.

-The properties of the Rose Infusion quickly go to work on any infections in the tract or gut.
+The properties of the rose tea quickly go to work on any infections in the tract or gut.
 It can help to rebalance the microflora in the intestines and relieve digestive issues like constipation, cramping, bloating or diarrhea.
-That being said, rose infusion can act as a laxative, particularly if you drink more than 3 cups per day, so, consume the rose infusion in moderation and monitor how your body reacts when you first begin drinking this beverage.
+That being said, rose infusion can act as a laxative, particularly if you drink more than 3 cups per day.
+Consume the rose tea in moderation and monitor how your body reacts when you first begin drinking this beverage.

 + Detoxifying the Body